 - Q What determines how deep melanoma is?

-- Q What are my chances of surviving melanoma?
+- Q What factors affect my prognosis with melanoma?